.Program Alumni and

 dormitory accommodations with shared facilities at International

-House (adjacent to Columbia University) in Manhattan,
+House (adjacent to Columbia University) in Manhattan, and reimbursement

 for selected program-related costs.

 appointments may also be made, pending approval by the

 the online application form.